What do you want to know?

 Injectables

-There are many kinds of treatment for keloid and hypertrophic scar.
-In nonsurgical methods, intralesional ...
+There are many treatments for keloid and hypertrophic scar.
+In addition to corticosteroid injections many other chemotherapeutic ...

 Micro-Needling

-Micro-needling is a semi-invasive technique that lends itself to treatment of the face and the body to achieve ...
+Micro-needling is a semi-invasive technique that can be used on the face and body to achieve collagen induction ...

 Ablative Fractional Laser (AFL)

-The Ablative Fractional Laser (AFL) is a wounding laser, which delivers micro fractional columns of laser light to the ...
+The Ablative Fractional Laser (AFL) is a wounding laser, which delivers micro fractional columns of laser light ...

 Non Ablative Fractional Laser (NAFL)

-A Non Ablative Fractional Laser (NAFL) is a non-wounding laser, it does not damage the integrity ...
+A Non-Ablative Fractional Laser (NAFL) is a non-wounding laser, it does not damage the integrity of your epidermis.
+NAFL uses a ...

 Intense Pulsed Light (IPL)

-Intense Pulsed Light (IPL) is not the same as a laser (PDL).
-It releases pulses of energy through light in a more broad ...
+Intense Pulsed Light (IPL) is not the same as a laser.
+IPL releases pulses of energy through light in a broad wavelength range ...

 Pulsed Dye Laser (PDL)

-The Pulsed Dye Laser (PDL) is a highly effective laser for the treatment of a wide range of vascular lesions due to ...
+The Pulsed Dye Laser (PDL) is a highly effective and low risk laser for the treatment of a wide range of vascular ...

 Surgical Scar Revision

-Annually, 200 million incisions are performed worldwide.
-The treatment of aesthetically unacceptable scars can be ...
+Annually, 200 million incisions (surgical cuts) are performed worldwide.
+The treatment of aesthetically unacceptable ...

 Surgical Wound Closure Techniques